The Australian Shepherd is NOT a very laid-back, simple dog.

-On the other hand, if you are ready to be the proud owner of an intelligent, affectionate dog who is equally as energetic as they are entertaining, the Australian Shepherd may, in fact, be the picture perfect pup for you.
+BUT if you are ready to be the proud owner of an intelligent, affectionate dog who is equally as energetic as they are entertaining, this dog breed may, in fact, be the picture perfect pup for you.

 Not only are Australian Shepherds known for their high level of mental abilities and capacities, but they also have the reputation of being very active and high-energy due to their natural herding instincts.

 Aussies would be the ideal breed for people who want their pets to keep them young.
 These guys have a very playful personality that can be called entirely “puppy-like,” that they carry into their older years.

 This is not a dog that you can expect to see taking a nap on the porch, or walking from room to room.

 This is a very active breed, and if you are looking for a pet to keep you young and on your toes, look no further than this exuberant Australian.
 Aussies are best suited for people that are regularly active and have an on-the-go type lifestyle.